guofei-tju/MDA-SKF/README.md

 # SKFMDA
-Code and Datasets of Paper Fusing Multiple Similarity Kernels to Accurately Discover MiRNA-disease Association
+Code and Datasets of Paper--SKFMDA: Similarity Kernel Fusion for Accurately Discovering MiRNA-Disease Association

 No1.
 For fold_5.mat, local_LOOCV.mat and global_LOOCV.mat